MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-get-started.md

 # During this authenticated session, download the
 # Swagger-based JSON file that defines this service

-# To get the JSON file at a later time, use getService to
-# return the service object before calling the swagger.
-# api <- getService("mtService", "v1.0.0")
 swagger <- api$swagger()
 cat(swagger, file = "swagger.json", append = FALSE)